TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSuggest.rst

 :Default: spell

 Sets the Solr index field used to get suggestions from.
 A general advice is to use a field without stemming on it.
 For practical reasons this is currently the spell checker field.
+Multiple fields can be defined as a comma separated list.

 Note: With EXT:solr 11.1.0 ASCII folding and language depending normalization filters were introduced, but due to the special behaviour of the auto suggestions ascii-terms were not treated correctly.
 So with 11.1.3 the untouched tokens are also kept, as this might lead to duplicate suggestions, a new field for exact suggestions is introduced, if you want to avoid duplicates and use stricter suggestions, just configure `spellExact` as suggest field.

 forceHttps
 ----------